Sweet Home 3D is a free interior design application that helps you

 If a piece of furniture or an object is missing in the catalog of Sweet

-Home 3D, you may import a 3D model file, and use it in your home.
+Home 3D, you may import a 3D model file, and use it in your home (feature not available in Online version).
 More

 files containing a file of this type, and KMZ files.